Summer REU Program:

 N-glycan degradation in Actinobacteria

-Microbes have evolved many mechanisms to utilize glycans, the most abundant and diverse natural biopolymers, as sources of carbon and energy.
+Microbes have evolved many mechanisms to utilize glycans, the most abundant and diverse natural biopolymers.
 Recently, it was discovered that certain gut- and soil-dwelling Actinobacteria have distinct polysaccharide utilization loci likely dedicated to degrading diverse N-glycan structures.
 Although these loci share common core genes, they differ in genes that encode for auxiliary glycan degrading enzymes.
-The REU student will learn and apply in vitro protein biochemistry and structural biology studies of the different auxiliary enzymes to better understand if and how they contribute to distinct N-glycan metabolism profiles between gut- and soil-dwelling bacteria.
+These projects will involve in vitro protein biochemistry and structural biology studies of auxillary enzymes to better understand if and how they contribute to distinct N-glycan metabolism profiles between gut- and soil-dwelling bacteria.

 Dr. Matthew Jenny